aabeveridge/mmtraining/intro/mmsetup.md

 ##Twitter Access

 To collect data from Twitter's API (application programming interface) users must login to their Twitter account and create a new "application."
 This "application" is not actually software or a computer program, but it is the access point through which MassMine collects data from Twitter.
-Every Twitter "application" is provided a certain amount of bandwidth (the amount data that may be accessed over a certain period of time), and this bandwidth limits the amount of free data an "application" may access through Twitter's API.
+Every Twitter "application" is provided a certain amount of bandwidth (the amount of data that may be accessed over a certain period of time), and this bandwidth limits the amount of free data an "application" may access through Twitter's API.
 For more details on how Twitter limits data access through their API, visit the documention pages for the Twitter APIs[^1].
 MassMine allows users to collect the maximum amount of data permitted by Twitter's bandwidth restrictions.

 ###API Access Setup